02 Fear

 “Fight or flight”.

 Another technique I have learned is “take a deep breath”: Four seconds inhale, eight seconds exhale.
-Breathing activates the parasympathetic system, which helps you deactivate fight or flight response.
+Breathing activates the parasympathetic system, which helps you deactivate the fight or flight response.

 “Invisible boundary” is Thoreau’s terminology for fear.